memory and its disorders

 - We are searching for the molecular, cellular and circuit processes that underlie the encoding, allocation, and storage of information in the brain.

 - Insights into mechanisms of memory are being used to unravel the causes and develop treatments for cognitive deficits associated with aging, intellectual disabilities, and autism.
 Recently, our studies in mice suggested that it is possible to reverse neurodevelopmental disorders, such as intellectual disabilities associated with mutations in NF1, TSC and DISC1 in adults.

 - Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders and to faster recovery after brain injury.

-- Our laboratory is developing strategies to address the growing complexity of the literature.
-For example, we recently developed a free web application to derive maps of causal information from research papers (researchmaps.org) that could be used for integrating and planning experiments.
+- Our laboratory is developing bioinformatic strategies to address the growing complexity of the literature.
+For example, we recently developed a free web application to keep track of causal information in research papers (researchmaps.org).
+The resulting research maps and graphing tools are invaluable for integrating and planning experiments.

 - New PNAS paper on encoding and storing memory in retrosplinial cortex!
 (PDF)

 - New Nature Reviews Neuroscience article on synaptic tagging during memory allocation (PDF)

 - New Neuron paper on the need for Research Maps (PDF)

 - New Book: Engineering the next revolution in neuroscience: the new science of experiment planning